nextflow-io/website/content/blog/2014/nextflow-meets-docker.md

 ### Conclusion

-The mix of Docker, GitHub and Nextflow technologies makes it possible to deploy self-contained and truly replicable pipelines.
+The mix of Docker, GitHub and Nextflow technologies make it possible to deploy self-contained and truly replicable pipelines.
 It requires zero configuration and enables the reproducibility of data analysis pipelines in any system in which a Java VM and the Docker engine are available.